The epistasis database.

-Each point represents one dataset.
+Each point is one dataset.
 Vertices: Additive (top), Dominance (bottom-left), Epistasis (bottom-right).

 | Organism ▲ | Phenotype ▲ | SCS ▲ | Trait ▲ | Clade ▲ | Div. ▲ | MYA ▲ | Type ▲ | Add ▲ | Dom ▲ | Epi ▲ | Data ▲ |